Vishwa-ud/Timetable_Management_System_Backend/README.md

 | `PATCH`  | `http://localhost:8080/api/v1/bookings/:id` | Update Bookings by ID.                   |
 | `DELETE` | `http://localhost:8080/api/v1/bookings/:id` | Delete Bookings by ID.                   |

+* The classroom has a specific capacity; when assigning resources, ensure it does not exceed this capacity.
+Additionally, check if the classroom is already booked for the specified date and time, and verify if any of the resources are already reserved for the same date and time.
+ - Check if total resource capacity exceeds classroom capacity.
+ - Check if classroom is already booked for the specified date and time.
+ - Check if any of the resources are already booked for the specified date and time.

 ## Student Enrollment

 #### Enroollment